In this Excel tutorial, you will learn how to calculate covariance in Excel.

-To calculate sample covariance use COVARIANCE.S Excel function.
+To calculate sample covariance use the COVARIANCE.S Excel function.

 In the given example sample covariance formula is =COVARIANCE.S(A2:A10,B2:B10)

-To calculate population covariance use COVARIANCE.P Excel function.
+To calculate population covariance use the COVARIANCE.P Excel function.

 In the given example sample covariance formula is =COVARIANCE.P(A2:A10,B2:B10)

-In most cases you will use sample covariance.
-Use covariance of population function only when it is specifically said that it population covariance.
+In most cases, you will use sample covariance.
+Use covariance of population function only when it is specifically said that it is population covariance.